atakanozceviz/findbooks/README.md

-# kitapbul
+# finbooks
-Yet another scraper
+scrape books from web